 History, tourist information, and nearby accommodation

-Another tragic shooting occurred during the Civil War, when the local MP, Sydney Godolphin, was shot and killed in the porch of the Three Crowns Inn on High Street.
-Godolphin was also an accomplished poet, and his ghost is said to haunt the inn where he died.
+Another tragic shooting occurred during the Civil War when the poet and MP Sydney Godolphin was shot in a skirmish between Parliamentarians and Royalists.
+Mortally wounded, he was carried into the porch of the Three Crowns Inn on High Street, where he died.
+His ghost is said to haunt the inn.

 Attraction Type: Town

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Find other attractions tagged with:

 Heritage Rated from 1- 5 (low-exceptional) on historic interest

 Chagford, St Michael's Church - 0.8 miles (Historic Church)

 Spinsters' Rock Burial Chamber - 1.3 miles (Prehistoric Site)